cyaris/cyaris.github.io/aboutme.md

 ---

 ### Friendly Bio
-Hi there!
-My name is Charlie.
+Hi there!<br>My name is Charlie.
 I live in Chicago and recently graduated from the Metis data science bootcamp.
 Between college and joining Metis, I worked in Seattle as a Marketing Analyst where I automated my team’s workflow with SQL queries and macro functions.
 I'm particularly passionate about data science as a tool for better understanding the world.
 Aside from data, my interests include plants, music, my kindle, and pizza.<br><br>Feel free to reach out and learn more!

 ### Contact